teanan1/TEANAIT1025/Lab5/readme.md

  both the Infrastructure Topology and Wireless Mesh have motors that connect to a switch , both consist of wireless access points.
 I perfer the wirless mesh connection.
 I say this because it allows for better timeing and less hassle rather than the infrastucture topology that would require multiple cable connections.

+Network Design

+The topology I choose to demonstate is frastructure Topology.
+My network diagram consists of two computers, a printer, a router,and a wireless access point.
+The router connects to a switch , which is connected to two computers and a wireless access point.The wireless access point connects to wirelessly to a printer and a laptop.

+NSA/CSS

+The NSA Cybersecurity prevents and eradicates threats to U.S. national security systems with a focus on the Defense Industrial Base and the improvement of our weapons’ security.
+Through our Cybersecurity Collaboration Center, NSA partners with allies, private industry, academics, and researchers to strengthen awareness and collaboration to advance the state of cybersecurity.

+Cybersecurity and Encryption

+Information Systems Security